aRandomHumanoid/ViolinRest/README.md

 A repository for an open source violin rest.
 Intended to be customizable and made for indivdual users.

+As of now, it is intended to me mostly 3d printed, with limited m4 hardware.
+Considerations for machining or routing have not been made. (maybe in the future?)

 Originally designed as a school project, we'll see where this goes!